 Degrees of Severity

-- First Degree (minor).
 A first degree road burn is identified by small scrapes, redness, bruising, slight bleeding, and tenderness.
 Although you should still have it checked by a physician, you can probably clean and dress the wound yourself.

-- Second Degree (serious).
 Second degree rashes exhibit bleeding, swelling, radiate heat, and are painful to the touch.
 There will be exposed muscle, tendons, or nerves.
 Scarring is common, so make sure you keep the wound clean and seek medical attention immediately.

-- Third Degree (severe).
 Third-degree burns can cause the skin to actually flay off completely—damaging muscle, bone, and nerves.
 This type of wound can be identified by excessive bleeding, swelling, and pain, or lack thereof (nerve damage).
 You will most likely see exposed muscle, tendons, bones, or nerves—and it could cover more than 10 percent of your body.
 Scarring, deformity and infection are common, so it’s imperative that you seek medical attention immediately and try not to touch the abrasions as infection can set in quickly.

 Getting Help to Soothe the Pain

-After a motorcycle crash—even if the incident was small—you should still make sure your injuries are assessed by a medical professional.
+After a motorcycle accident—even if the incident was small—you should still make sure your injuries are assessed by a medical professional.
 Not only can they help to positively diagnose the severity, but they can also properly clean and treat the cuts and abrasions to prevent possible infections.

 Although many bikers claim road rash is a “badge of honor,” that badge can wind up affecting your life.
 When you suffer a catastrophic motorcycle injury as a result of someone else’s neglect, you’re entitled to compensation for your damages.
-Contact us today for a free consultation and review of your case.
-You don’t have to let your scars be the only thing you take away from your ordeal—let us help you get the help and peace of mind you deserve.